What happens when your former spouse declares bankruptcy or files a consumer proposal and equalization payments are still owing?

 Spousal Support and Child Support

-In the case of spousal support and child support, the government has on public policy grounds, sought to protect the recipient(s) by putting those payments in a category of debts that cannot be forgiven.
+In the case of spousal support and child support, the government has sought to protect the recipient(s) by putting those payments in a category of debts that cannot be forgiven.
 They have even gone one step further by allowing the support recipient(s) to receive payment ahead of the other unsecured creditors for any support arrears or lump sum support amount due in the 12 months prior to filing the proposal or the assignment in bankruptcy.

 Unfortunately, the legislators have not seen fit to provide the same protection when it comes to equalization.
 The result of this can often be harsh in that there are many assets that are protected from creditors for public policy reasons for example, pension benefits, life insurance proceeds in many situations and RRSP contributions other than those made in the 12 months preceding the proposal or assignment in bankruptcy.